-Skewer is a combination which occurs when one piece attacks two of the opponent’s pieces, lined up on a single rank, file or diagonal.
+The skewer is a combination that occurs when one piece attacks two of the opponent’s pieces, lined up on a single rank, file or diagonal.
 The pieces are lined up in such a way that a more valuable piece is attacked first.
 Most likely that piece will retreat exposing a less valuable piece, which will be captured in the following move.

-In this example, king is at check and must move out of the way, exposing the rook.
+In this example, the king is a check and must move out of the way, exposing the rook.

 A pin is very similar to a skewer, accept that in this configuration the less valuable piece is attacked first.
 Pin temporarily disables the weaker piece.
 It cannot move because otherwise a more valuable piece will get exposed and captured.

 In this example, the rook cannot move at all, otherwise, the king will be exposed.